Once you submit your thesis, it will be checked for plagiarism and then distributed to the examiners for assessment.

-Our Research Code of Conduct 2013 sets out the responsibilities of all researchers, academic staff and students at the University.
+Our Research Code of Conduct (pdf, 484KB) sets out the responsibilities of all researchers, academic staff and students at the University.
 It defines research misconduct and breaches of the code related to plagiarism.

 Examiners are asked to declare any perceived or actual conflict of interest before agreeing to carry out your examination.

-The HDR Administration Centre oversees your examination process, making sure it’s carried out in an appropriate and timely manner.
-We are frequently in touch with examiners, who are often overseas and engaged with their own research, to monitor progress.
-If there are any delays in your examination, we will advise your supervisor and postgraduate coordinator.
+HDRAC oversees your examination process, making sure it’s carried out in an appropriate and timely manner.
+We are frequently in touch with examiners, who are often overseas and engaged with their own research.
+If there are any substantial delays in your examination, we will advise your supervisor and postgraduate coordinator.